bow/crimson/README.md

 If you are interested, Crimson accepts the following types contribution:

-  * Documentation additions (if anything seems unclear, feel free to open an issue)
+  * Documentation updates / tweaks (if anything seems unclear, feel free to open an issue)
   * Bug reports
-  * Support for tools' outputs which can be converted to JSON or YAML.
+  * Support for tools' outputs which can be converted to JSON or YAML

 For any of these, feel free to open an issue in the [issue tracker](https://github.com/bow/crimson/issues>) or submit a pull request.